 Organisations offering work experience placements should carefully consider any employment law implications that may arise.

 - an individual may be protected by discrimination legislation even if they are not engaged by your organisation as a worker or an employee

 - it is appropriate to ask work experience participants to sign confidentiality agreements

-- Where students aged under 18 are on office premises, you should consider whether there should be at least one person in the room who has had a CRB check, depending on the circumstances and nature and regularity of the work involved.
+- where students aged under 18 are on office premises, you should consider whether there should be at least one person in the room with a Disclosure and Barring Service (DBS) check, depending on the circumstances and nature and regularity of the work involved

 - no client information or records should be disclosed without the consent of the client(s) to whom they belong; students on work experience should not be present at meetings with a client or where their matters are being discussed without the consent of the client